Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Preliminaries

 \subsection{FrodoKEM}

-FrodoKEM \cite{naehrig2017frodokem} is a NIST PQC third round alternate finalist.
-While it was not selected for the fourth round, it is selected by the german Bundesamt für Sicherheit in der Informationtechnick (BSI) and the french Agence Nationale de la Sécurité des Systèmes d'Information (ANSSI) as a more conservative option than ML-KEM.
-It was noticeably used in the first french diplomatic telegram using post-quantum cryptography on November 30th 2022 and is currently submitted to the International Organisation for Standardization (ISO).
-It is thus still relevant to study its resilience to SCAs.
+FrodoKEM \cite{naehrig2017frodokem} is a NIST PQC third-round alternate finalist.
+Although it was not selected for the fourth round, it is selected by the German Bundesamt für Sicherheit in der Informationtechnick (BSI) and the French Agence Nationale de la Sécurité des Systèmes d'Information (ANSSI) as a more conservative option than ML-KEM.
+It was noticeably used in the first French diplomatic telegram using post-quantum cryptography on 30 November 2022, and is currently submitted to the International Organisation for Standardisation (ISO).
+An Internet-Draft (I-D) has also been submitted to the Internet Engineering Task Force (IETF).
+Thus, it is still relevant to study its resistance to SCAs.